DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-28-adding-a-privacy-notice-for-online-chat.md

 We decided not to link from the service privacy notice to the chat privacy notice.
 Instead we have made it easy for users to find the notice they need.

+We also changed the link in the footer from ‘Privacy policy’ to ‘Privacy’.
+This is more consistent with other links such as ‘Accessibility’ and ‘Complaints’.

 ## How it works

 We updated the privacy policy page.
 We replaced the service privacy notice with links to the: